OT-CONTAINER-KIT/redis-operator/README.md

 ## Contact Information

 This project is managed by [OpsTree Solutions](http://opstree.com).
-If you have any queries or suggestions, mail us at [opensource@opstree.com](opensource@opstree.com).
+For any queries or suggestions, you can reach out to us at [opensource@opstree.com](mailto:opensource@opstree.com).

+Join our Slack Channel: [#redis-operator](https://opstree.slack.com/archives/C05MBRB50JG).